Tyson Ross: Pitching style

 Ross has four pitches.
 His best pitch is a four-seam fastball at 90–95 mph, and he also features a two seamer (90–95), a slider (84–89), and a changeup usually reserved for left-handed hitters (87–89).
 As a strikeout pitch for right-handers, he relies heavily on his slider.

 Personal life

 Tyson's younger brother, Joe Ross, was a first round pick in 2011 and pitched for the Washington Nationals from 2015 to 2021.
-Joe is currently a free agent.
+Joe currently plays for the Philadelphia Phillies.
 His father Willie is a pediatrician, and his mother Jean is an emergency room nurse in Oakland.
 His sister, Frankie, played soccer at Portland State University.